 Reducing water demand and water re-use/recycling is still applicable int he work space.

-The Level 6 water restrictions, and Day 0 also apply to offices, places of work, religious buildings, schools, shopping centres, gyms, recreational areas, etc. Just because you are not at home does not mean you can waste the water somewhere else – the demand is still being placed on the same source of supply, and we need to reduce the demand to ensure the supply last longer.
+The Level 5 water restrictions also apply to offices, places of work, religious buildings, schools, shopping centres, gyms, recreational areas, etc. Just because you are not at home does not mean you can waste the water somewhere else – the demand is still being placed on the same source of supply, and we need to reduce the demand to ensure the supply last longer.

 - Talk to colleagues and staff about your water savings initiatives.

 - Encourage colleagues and staff to contribute their own water saving ideas.

 - Install water saving devices such as push taps, aerators, low flow showerheads, dual flush toilets.
 Where possible implement grey water reuse such as using the kitchen water to flush toilets or water the landscaping.